Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 entity with the SecurityAudit access policy.`

 ## STEP 1: Create an AWS role for Cloudneeti
 The following steps are executed by AWS **Administrator** role.
-AWS role for Cloudneeti can be created manually or using an automated script.
+AWS role for Cloudneeti can be created manually or using an automation script.

 ### Manual
 #### Grant Permissions